OriolAndres/news_risk/README.md

 ![](figures/impulse_response.png?raw=true)

-An increase in uncertainty of a standard deviation decreases the FEDEA index by 0.0441 after 12 months, a level which projected on real gdp would decrease growth by 0.0441\*0.043\*100 = 0.1914%.
+An increase in uncertainty of a standard deviation decreases the FEDEA index by 0.0328 after 12 months, a level which projected on real gdp would decrease growth by 0.0328\*0.043\*100 = 0.1424%.
 (4.3% is the cumulative effect of a full point shock in FEDEA on quarterly growth, estimated by VAR too.)
-The impact the shock of uncertainty in 2011 had in gdp growth was hence 0.63 %. ( (323 - 100) / 67 = 3.32; 3.32 \* 0.191 = 0.633 ).
+The estimated impact the shock of uncertainty in January 2016 will have in gdp growth is hence 0.698 %. ( (408 - 100) / 62.6 = 4.92; 4.92 \* 0.1424 = 0.698 ).

-In the same setting we find that a 1 std negative shock in uncertainty increases the bond spread by 8.2 basis points and increases inflation by 0.06%, both 12 months after the shock.
+In the same setting we find that a 1 std negative shock in uncertainty increases the bond spread by 8.1 basis points and increases inflation by 0.05%, both 12 months after the shock.

 #### Dissecting uncertainty